Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 An age limit can lead to rigid rules, which may counteract the company’s goal of recruiting extremely experienced individuals to work on the Supervisory Board.
 Therefore, the flexibility to make decisions on a case-by-case basis has been given preference over a rigid limit.

-3. The criteria of recommendation C.10 sentence 1 regarding the independence of the Chairman of the Supervisory Board from the company are not met.
+3. The criteria of recommendation C.10 sentence 1 regarding the independence of the Chairman of the Supervisory Board from the company were not met as of 11 May 2023.

-The current Chairman of the Supervisory Board of Jungheinrich AG, Mr Hans-Georg Frey, acted as Chairman of the Board of Management until 31 August 2019 and transferred directly to the Supervisory Board after this as requested by the ordinary shareholders.
+The former Chairman of the Supervisory Board of Jungheinrich AG, Mr Hans-Georg Frey, acted as Chairman of the Board of Management until 31 August 2019 and transferred directly to the Supervisory Board after this as requested by the ordinary shareholders.
 He became Chairman of the Supervisory Board on 3 September 2019.
-The Chairman of the Supervisory Board is also Chairman of the Personnel Committee, which deals with Board of Management remuneration.
+In his function as the Chairman of the Supervisory Board, he was also Chairman of the Personnel Committee, which deals with Board of Management remuneration.
+With effect of the end of the Annual General Meeting on 11 May 2023, Mr Frey resigned from these positions with the company.

 4. A nomination committee for proposing suitable Supervisory Board candidates to the Annual General Meeting will not be established (recommendation D.4).